sensu/sensu-go-workshop/lessons/operator/02/README.md

 ## How It All Works Together

 The basic flow of information in this environment looks something like this:
-- The _agent_ container simulates a web application node, with the Sensu agent running on it.
+- The _agent_ container simulates an application server, with the Sensu agent running on it.
 - The agent observes the application and generates _events_, which are sent to the _backend_ container.
 - The backend will make decisions about the _event_ based on the user defined configuration.